Frequently Asked QuestionsWe've answered common questions here. For more detail head over to the tips pages or our

 The Formfinder system is very affordable, perhaps 10%-20% of the price of a good coach.

-Since we're using AI technology, we can train hundreds of people, whereas a human coach can only personally train around 30 riders.
+Since we're using AI technology, we can train many people, whereas a human coach can only personally train around 30 riders.

 The price is on our price page.